 Philipp Blom is a historian whose books cover history, philosophy and politics but also include a number of novels.
 Working as a journalist, Blom has written for a wide range of quality English and German newspapers.
 Growing up in Germany, Blom studied philosophy, history and Jewish studies in Vienna and Oxford, completing his studies with a doctoral work on nationalism.
 After several years of living in London, he moved to Paris in 2001 and six years later, from there moved to Vienna.
 Apart from writing he also gives lectures and has curatored a number of exhibitions.
-At Symposium Dürnstein: Politics, Religion & Philosophy that is held every year in the town’s Augustinian monastery, Blom gave the 2018 opening lecture.
+At Symposium Dürnstein: Politics, Religion & Philosophy that, prior to the Corona pandemic was held every year in the town’s Augustinian monastery, Blom gave the 2018 opening lecture.

 A year and a half later, also in the town’s Baroque monastery, he gave a lecture that was part of the celebrations held to mark the 25th anniversary of the Wachau being awarded UNESCO World Heritage status.

 In his writing, he combines history and philosophy and uses essayist, literary techniques to bring his subjects to life.
 His book Nature’s Mutiny deals with the Little Ice Age that set in at the end of the Renaissance and endured until the end of the eighteenth century.